No explanation for Desmond murder-suicide, priest tells Nova Scotia funeral

 “He married Shanna Borden and they brought into this world a little daughter, and he provided so well for them.
 They were both so proud of her.”

+The couple first met when they were in high school.
+Shanna Borden trained to be a hairdresser, but she later worked as a nurse at St. Martha’s Regional Hospital in nearby Antigonish, N.S.

+The bodies of all four family members were found in the Desmond home in nearby Upper Big Tracadie, N.S.

-Family members say Lionel Desmond was diagnosed with post-traumatic stress disorder after a tour in Afghanistan in 2007, and had received treatment from the military.
+Desmond, a former member of the Second Battalion, Royal Canadian Regiment, was diagnosed with post-traumatic stress disorder after a tour in Afghanistan in 2007, and a military source later confirmed he had received treatment before he left the military and returned to Nova Scotia in July of 2015.

-But relatives have also suggested the former infantryman did not get the help he needed when he returned to Nova Scotia 18 months ago.Report Typo/Error
+Family members say the retired corporal also spent time at a medical clinic in Montreal last year, but they say he continued to struggle when he returned home.

+On his Facebook page, in which he called himself “Lionel Demon,” he made it clear he was aware of his mental illness and was committed to dealing with his PTSD, and a head injury that left him with “post-concussion disorder.”